-Supplies for Tulip Wreath
+Tulip Wreath Supplies

 I knew that I would need a fair amount of tulips to make the wreath look full so I waited for a sale before I pulled the trigger.

-Through a bit of trial and error I learned that the ribbon should be wrapped on the loose side.
+Through a bit of trial and error, I learned that the ribbon should be wrapped on the loose side.

-Next, I cut off each stem from the main one using my cutters.
-I tried to keep each stem fairly long in the hopes that they would stay in place better.
+Next, I cut off each stem from the main one using my wire cutters.

-As far as placing the flowers, my plan was to use the dark pink and add the light pink in a few spots here and there.
-I ran out of dark flowers pretty quickly so I resorted to Plan B.
+As far as placing the faux flowers, my plan was to use the dark pink and add the light pink in a few spots here and there.
+I ran out of dark pink flowers pretty quickly so I resorted to Plan B.

-Plan B…not a real plan…I just ended up eyeballing it, spreading the light and dark around until it looked good.
+I just ended up eyeballing it and spread the light and dark around until it looked good.